-As we have been previously reporting, in November, the ongoing effort to fully vindicate the fundamental, individual right to carry a concealed handgun for self-defense took a major step forward with House passage of H.R.
+As we previously reported, in Nov., the ongoing effort to fully vindicate the fundamental, individual right to carry a concealed handgun for self-defense took a major step forward with House passage of H.R.
 822, the “National Right-to-Carry Reciprocity Act of 2011.”
 The bill, sponsored by Reps.
 Cliff Stearns (R-Fla.) and Heath Shuler (D-N.C.), which has 245 cosponsors, was approved in the U.S. House of Representatives by an overwhelming bipartisan vote of 272-154.

 H.R.
 822 DOES NOT:

 - Create a federal licensing or registration system;

 - Establish a minimum federal standard for the carry permit;

 - Involve the federal bureaucracy in setting standards for carry permit;

 - Destroy permitless carry systems such as those in Arizona, Alaska, Vermont and Wyoming.

 Please be sure to contact your U.S. Senators and urge them to pass the "National Right-to-Carry Reciprocity Act of 2011" immediately!

 You can find contact information for your U.S. Senators by using the "Write Your Representatives" tool at www.NRAILA.org.
 You may also contact your Senators by phone at (202) 224-3121.

 Again, H.R.
 822 is a good bill for gun owners.
 Don't listen to false claims.
 Read the bill yourself and read our fact sheet to get more facts.